 Developing an effective and efficient RFI/RFP process

-The RFI/RFP process can be an unexpected landmine for companies preparing to modernize.
-For many, the desire to gather as much intel about potential solutions and vendors creates an information overload that can not only slow the entire process, but needlessly pull key resources from critical day-to-day activity.
+The RFI/RFP process can be an unexpected landmine for companies preparing core insurance modernize projects.
+For many, the desire to gather as much intel about potential solutions and insurance software vendors creates an information overload that can not only slow the entire process, but needlessly pull key resources from critical day-to-day activity.
 In some cases, the glut of information makes decisions less clear and harder to agree on.

 The first article in this series helped identify ways to maximize clarity in the initial kick-off stage of your modernization preparation.
 The more precise you are about the outcomes you want to achieve, the more effective you’ll be in defining the criteria by which you will evaluate proposals.